Does Renters Insurance Cover Water Damage?

 Assurant is one of the nation’s leading providers of flood insurance.

 It offers the best protection against floods.
 That’s not hyperbole.

-Assurant has thirty years of experience when it comes to floods and flood damage and they offer the most competitive rates for a flood policy add-on.
+Assurant has thirty years of experience in floods and flood damage and offers the most competitive rates for a flood policy add-on.